Welcome to the Stockport Normandy Veterans website.

 Legacy of Stockport Normandy Veterans

-Over recent years we have made the commitment that we will continue to ‘last man standing’.
-As the march of time is taking our veterans from us (our last two surviving Normandy Veterans are frail and no longer attend meetings) we have moved into a new stage – Stockport Normandy Veterans Legacy.
-We are actively supported by WW2 veterans and Friend members – some who were schoolchildren during the war and some who are children of our deceased Veterans who have a close knowledge of the experiences of their fathers.
+Over recent years we made the commitment that we would continue to ‘last man standing’.
+As the march of time is taking our veterans from us we have moved into a new stage – Stockport Normandy Veterans Legacy.
+We are actively supported by WW2 Home Front veterans and Friend members – some who were schoolchildren during the war and some who are children of our deceased Veterans who have a close knowledge of the experiences of their father.
 This Legacy Team go into schools to talk to the children and promote an annual competition for all schools in the Stockport area.
 Supported by Stockport Education Advisers, it involves primary schools with a focus on Remembrance in November and an essay competition for History students at Key Stage 3.
 It was launched in June in 2019, to commemorate the 75th Anniversary of the Normandy Campaign, and has been rolled out to schools from September 2019, appropriately commemorating the start of ‘The People’s War’ 80 years ago.

 For details of these competitions, access the Schools section of this website